Participant Eligibility

-For students in any Philadelphia public, charter, private or catholic schools; who are home- or cyber-schooled; or enrolled in an Out-of-School-Time (OST) program, we welcome you to compete in our annual City Fairs for elementary (grades 4 and 5) and secondary (grades 6 to 12) students.
+For students in any Philadelphia public, charter, private or catholic schools; who are home- or cyber-schooled; or enrolled in an Out-of-School-Time (OST) program, we welcome you to compete in our annual city fairs.
+The Exhibition Elementary Fair (grades 4 and 5) will be on April 11, 2024, and the Competitive Secondary Fair (grades 6 to 12) will be on March 7, 2024.

-Please note that OST programs are permitted to send a limited number of students per grade level and category.
-Each participating OST program is permitted to send up to three students for each grade level (grades 4 and 5) for the life science, earth science, and physical science categories.
+All school and OST programs participating in the Exhibition Fair are permitted to send a limited number of students per grade level and category.
+Each participating school and OST program may send three students, per category, from grade levels 4 and 5.
+The categories include life science, earth science, and physical science and consumer science.
+All students will present their research to a judge and receive an award at the end of the fair.

 Applying for the GWCSF